daniprol/django-blog/README.md

 # IMPORTANT:
 * Use `request.GET.get("query")` to get *query params*.

+# Insights:
+> Class based views are views implemented as python classes instead of normal functions.
+Useful to group related functionality as *mixins*.

 # Good practices:
 * URLs in templates: `<a href="{% url 'blog:post_detail' post.id}">`